MegaPicksel/Planit/README.md

 Planit is a task tracker, dinner planner, and weather checker web application.
 The application requires registration and login, and has a password rest feature.
 Users are also able to edit their account settings.
+If yoou have appointments for the day yoou will recieve an email at 5:00am UTC, reminding you of the appointments.
+When you create or edit a dinner plan you will also recieve an email with a copy of your dinner plan.
 All emails are handled via Celery and RabbitMQ.
+There is also a periodic task schedule running with Celery, this can be managed from the command line or from the Django admin interface.

 This project relies on the following technologies:
 ==================================================